Registration

 Information on Credential Recognition Grants for health professionals living or arriving in Saskatchewan

-The CDR process is generally required by persons that are outside Canada and are seeking to immigrate under the Saskatchewan Immigrant Nominee Program (SINP).
-Registration with the CMLPSK occurs following your arrival in Canada.
-For persons seeking verification of initial licence eligibility for the SINP, you must complete the following two (2) steps:
+The Credential Document Review (CDR) process is generally required by persons that are outside Canada and are seeking to immigrate to Canada under the Saskatchewan Immigrant Nominee Program (SINP).

 • Supervision Form – The applicant must submit a supervision form signed by themselves and their employer.

-Non-Practicing or Retired Membership
+Non-Practising or Retired Membership

-Benefits of a Non-Practicing Membership
+Benefits of a Non-Practising Membership

 Renewal